akrn/us-visa-appointment/readme.md

 **-a** Application id.
 This needs to be grabbed from the url when you navigate to Reschedule Appointment page.
 Example: <https://ais.usvisa-info.com/en-ca/niv/schedule/>**32943478**/appointment

 **-c** Consular id.
-Halifax 90, Montreal 91, Ottowa 92, Quebec City 93, Toronto 94, Vancouver is 95 for Canada.
+Calgary 89, Halifax 90, Montreal 91, Ottawa 92, Quebec City 93, Toronto 94, Vancouver is 95 for Canada.
 You can find ids for other consulates from the dropdown values in the appointment page.

 **-t** Retry timeout in seconds.
 Keep this above 120 seconds to make sure you are not getting temporarily banned from receiving available dates